nodejs/node/doc/api/worker_threads.md

-The `ArrayBuffer`s for `Buffer` instances created using `Buffer.alloc()` or `Buffer.allocUnsafeSlow()` can always be transferred but doing so will render all other existing views of those `ArrayBuffer`s unusable.
+The `ArrayBuffer`s for `Buffer` instances created using `Buffer.alloc()` or `Buffer.allocUnsafeSlow()` can always be transferred but doing so renders all other existing views of those `ArrayBuffer`s unusable.

 ### `port.ref()`